Klingon language: Speakers

 A small number of people are capable of conversing in Klingon.
 Arika Okrent guessed in her 2009 book In the Land of Invented Languages that there might be 20–30 fluent speakers.
 Its vocabulary, heavily centered on Star Trek–Klingon concepts such as spacecraft or warfare, can sometimes make it cumbersome for everyday use.
 For instance, while words for transporter ionizer unit (jolvoyʼ) or bridge (of a ship) (meH) have been known since close to the language's inception, the word for bridge in the sense of a crossing over water (QI) was unknown until August 2012.
 Nonetheless, mundane conversations are possible among skilled speakers.

 One Klingon speaker, d'Armond Speers of the Klingon Language Institute, raised his son Alec to speak Klingon as a native language, while the boy's mother communicated with him in English.
 Alec rarely responded to his father in Klingon, although when he did, his pronunciation was "excellent".
 After Alec's fifth birthday, Speers reported that his son eventually stopped responding to him when spoken to in Klingon as he clearly did not enjoy it, so Speers switched to English.

 In 2007, a report surfaced that Multnomah County, Oregon, was hiring Klingon translators for its mental health program in case patients came into a psychiatric hospital speaking nothing but Klingon.
 Most circulations of the report seemingly implied that this was a problem that health officials faced before; however, the original report indicated that this was just a precaution for a hypothetical and that said translator would only be paid on an as needed basis.
 After the report was misinterpreted, the County issued another release noting that releasing the original report was a "mistake".

 In May 2009, Simon & Schuster, in collaboration with Ultralingua Inc., a developer of electronic dictionary applications, announced the release of a suite of electronic Klingon language software for most computer platforms including a dictionary, a phrasebook, and an audio learning tool.

 In September 2011, Eurotalk released the "Learn Klingon" course in its Talk Now! series.
 The language is displayed in both Latin and pIqaD fonts, making this the first language course written in pIqaD and approved by CBS and Marc Okrand.
-It was translated by Jonathan Brown and Okrand and uses the Hol-pIqaD TrueType font.
+The course was translated by Jonathan Brown and Okrand and used the Hol-pIqaD TrueType font.

 In August 2016, a company in the United Kingdom, Bidvine, began offering Klingon lessons as one of their services.